episerver/eslint-plugin-episerver-cms/docs/rules/no-deprecated-episerver-apis.md

-# Prohibits the use of deprecated Episerver API&#39;s. (no-deprecated-episerver-apis)
+# Prohibits the use of deprecated Episerver API's. (no-deprecated-episerver-apis)

 Please describe the origin of the rule here.